ius-csg/cslabs-backend/README.md

 ```
 dotnet ef database update
 ```

-###IMPORTANT NOTE
-When trying to push to a branch that had a recent merge with another migration you will need to remove your migration.
-Update your branch with the changes from the merge and then add your migration back in.

 ###Steps to Remove Migration
 Sometimes you add a migration and realize you need to make additional changes to your EF Core model before applying it.
 To remove the last migration, use this command.